-Undergraduates may gain access to their room after 12.00 noon on the first day of the FPR and must vacate their room by 10.00 am on the last day of the FPR.
-The FPR rental periods for the academic year 2019-20 are detailed in the relevant section of the Student Guides: Undergraduates: 7.2.2 Fixed Periods of Residence: www.sel.cam.ac.uk/ughandbook/facilities/accommodation/
+Undergraduates may gain access to their room after 2.00pm on the first day of the FPR and must vacate their room by 10.00 am on the last day of the FPR.
+The FPR rental periods for the academic year 2020-21 are detailed in Appendix 3.